Major League Baseball Players Association joins AFL-CIO

 AP Sports Writer

-WASHINGTON (AP) — The Major League Baseball Players Association is joining the AFL-CIO, executive director Tony Clark said Wednesday.
+WASHINGTON (AP) — The Major League Baseball Players Association is joining the AFL-CIO in an effort to strengthen its position in the aftermath of one labor struggle and in the midst of another.

-The move comes as the MLBPA is attempting to unionize minor leaguers following decades of opposition and in the aftermath of a nearly 100-day lockout that delayed the start of the season.
-Clark made the announcement alongside AFL-CIO president Liz Shuler during an event at the National Press Club.
+Executive director Tony Clark made the announcement Wednesday alongside AFL-CIO President Liz Shuler during an event at the National Press Club, discussing the MLBPA’s attempt to unionize minor leaguers following a nearly 100-day lockout that delayed the start of the season.

+Clark cited lessons learned from 2020, when minor league baseball was not played, as a major impetus for this decision.

 Shuler called it “an incredible moment for the labor movement.”
 Clark said baseball players want to strengthen their organization by supporting minor leaguers and becoming part of the AFL-CIO.